ElvisWang2010/WROFE-2025/README.md

 ### Potential Improvements
 - Faster charge rate to reduce downtime.
-- Longer survivabilty.
+- Longer survivability.
 Sacrifice some weight for a higher mAh, equating to a longer lasting battery.
-- Enhanced safety features such as overcharge.
-One of our batteries broke due to overcharge.
+- Enhanced safety features, such as overcharge protection since one of our batteries broke due to overcharging.

 We added a velcro strip to both our battery and the base of our chassis, allowing our battery to sit securely on the bottom of our car.